Art Shefte

 Arthur Gustav Shefte was an author of music books.
 He was born on 4 February 1899 in Chicago, Illinois, and died on 12 February 1975.
 One reference says he is buried at Graceland Cemetery, Chicago.

-Another reference says cremated and ashes in Rosehill Cemetery.
+Another reference says he was cremated and ashes spread in Rosehill Cemetery.

 Art Shefte changed his name from Sakrzewsky to Shefte on June 29, 1920; the name change case number is 355854.

 His wife's first name was Babe.